 You don't need a massive vocabulary!
 Letter Boxed rewards strategic word knowledge over obscure terms.

-Words must be at least three letters long and valid English words.
-You cannot use consecutive letters from the same side, and all 12 letters must be used to finish.
+Words must be at least three letters long and valid English dictionary words.
+You cannot use two consecutive letters from the same side of the square.
+Each new word must begin with the last letter of the previous word.
+All 12 letters must be used at least once to complete the puzzle.
+Letters can be reused across multiple words.
+Proper nouns, abbreviations, and words under three letters are not accepted.